-Sweett Group Plc has recently been fined £1.4m and almost £1m in confiscation and costs for corporate bribery.
+In 2016 Sweett Group Plc was fined £1.4m and almost £1m in confiscation and costs for corporate bribery.
 This is the first prosecution of its kind.

 - It is an offence for corporate bodies to fail to prevent bribery by their employees, agents or associates under section 7 of the Bribery Act 2010.

 - It is a defence under section 7 for those accused of the failure to prevent an offence to demonstrate that they had “adequate procedures in place to prevent bribery”.

 - The Serious Fraud Office (SFO) is the lead agency in the UK for the investigation and prosecution of corporate bribery.
 One of the most important considerations for corporate bodies who discover evidence of internal bribery is to consider the issues of self-reporting and cooperation.

 - Circumstances that meet a particular set of conditions set down by the SFO and endorsed by the judiciary, may result in a Deferred Prosecution Agreement (DPA) rather than formal prosecution.

 - On 14 July 2014, the Serious Fraud Office opened an investigation into the Sweett Group plc (Sweett) regarding suspected bribery.